codecop/dependency-breaking-katas/TypeScript/app/b/Assignment.md

 * Bring `MarketingCampaign` under test.
 Make sure to cover all paths in the core logic.
 * There is an existing `MarketingCampaignTest` with a first test case which might or might not work.

+(This is a copied document - do not edit!)